Beta Theta Pi: History

 Students at Miami University at the time of Beta's founding had previously formed two rival literary societies: The Erodelphian and Union Literary Society.
-A student of the school, John Reily Knox, began to gather members of both the Erodelphian and Union Literary Societies with the goal of creating a new fraternity.
+A student of the school, John Reily Knox, gathered members of both the Erodelphian and Union Literary Societies to create a new fraternity.
 In a letter that he wrote four years after the founding of the Alpha chapter, Knox said that other fraternities being formed possessed "many objectionable features which rendered them liable to be used as engines of evil as well as instruments of good."

 The fraternity was formally founded on August 8, 1839, by eight male students of Miami University.
+Its founders included: